Not so innocent question

 Do you know algorithms?

 Sure I know algorithms, or did I?
 My mind was scrambling to find a suitable example.
 And that is when it occurred to me that I rarely used algorithms when I code.
 So I began my research in this matter.
-Where best to begin then by looking at the definition of algorithm
+Where best to begin then by looking at the definition of

 In mathematics, computer science, and related subjects, an algorithm is an effective method for solving a problem expressed as a finite sequence of instructions.